denten-books/plain-text/4-format.md

 "physical libraries" to "electronic workstations environments," in our case-- suggests the existence of yet another class of *interface* metaphors.
-Metaphors that can be touched and handled in some way exist neither wholly in language nor in the mind, but in action.
-In a seminal paper on the topic, John Carrol, one of the pioneers in the field of human--computer interaction, summarized the role of metaphors in the design of computing systems as
+Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in the mind, but also in action, at hand.
+In a seminal paper on the topic, John Carrol, one of the pioneers in the field of human--computer interaction, summarized the role of metaphors in the design of computing systems as follows:
-follows:

 > Professional programmers might learn a new system X by metaphorizing at least initially from what they already know about system Y. More casual or naive end-users might rely on metaphors drawn from more distant knowledge domains, e.g. on what they have already learned about electric typewriters.
 The implications of this proposal are simple and direct.
-If people employ metaphors in learning about computing systems, of those systems should anticipate and support likely metaphorical constructions to increase the ease of learning and using the system [@carroll_metaphor_1982, 107-108]."
+If people employ metaphors in learning about computing systems, [MISSING WORD] of those systems should anticipate and support likely metaphorical constructions to increase the ease of learning and using the system [@carroll_metaphor_1982, 107-108]."

 In essence, Carroll imagines the design of computer system interfaces that enact Lakoff and Johnson's "conceptual blending" in practice.
 In this way, the